-It is not only due to the shortage of space; but it is also because they are too difficult to manage; and they are creating much inconvenience during the harvest time.
+It is not only due to the shortage of space; it is also because the trees are too difficult to manage; and they are creating much inconvenience during the harvest time.

-Having a little garden; obviously we could not grow tall trees.
+Having a small garden in Netherlands; obviously we could not grow tall trees.
 Those old varieties with top quality, and fruitfulness trees are our priorities.

-We knew that standard fruit trees are tall, it is not suitable for our small garden.
+We knew that standard fruit trees are not for our little garden.
 However, in the year 2005 we found no real dwarf fruit trees in the local fruit tree nursery; and the shortest trees we could find were those dwarf standard; with trunks 2 to 3 feet high; or with maximum of 3 meters tree height.

-'Benoni' and 'James Grieve' are both belong to the summer varieties.
-So, we left it as it is; and we have selected another apple, 'Rode Jonathan' which could be fertilised by 'James Grieve'.
+Since 'Benoni' and 'James Grieve' both are summer varieties; so, we left it as it is.
+And we have selected another apple, 'Red Jonathan' which could be fertilised by 'James Grieve'.